feathersjs/feathers/README.md

 ## Getting Started

 1. Install nodejs and npm
-2. Install Gulp CLI by running `npm install -g gulp-cli`
+2. run `npm install`
-3. run `npm install`
+3. run `npm run watch`
+4. open your `build/index.html` file in your browser

-4. run `gulp watch` go to [localhost:8080/](http://localhost:8080/) and start editing content.
-Your content will automatically be rebuilt when things change.
+Now you can start editing content.
+Your content will automatically be rebuilt when things change and you can just reload your browser at any time.

 ## Building

-Simply run `gulp` to build the site.
+Simply run `npm run build` to build the site.

 ## Deploying
 The site currently gets deployed to Github Pages.
 In order to do this simple run `npm run deploy`.
 This will clean out any old files, rebuild the site with the production config, and push it to the `gh-pages` branch.